 Up until the time that your thesis is added to the HARVEST electronic research archive, it is considered a private research paper and images can be used without permission as long as they are properly cited and adhere to the university’s Fair Dealing Guidelines.
-However, once your thesis is distributed through the HARVEST, permission from the copyright holders of any images or figures used in your thesis is required.
+However, once your thesis is distributed through HARVEST, permission from the copyright holders of any images or figures used in your thesis may be required.

 If permission is not granted in time for you to submit your thesis to the HARVEST (or if the copyright holder is asking for a fee that you decide not to pay), the image(s) for which clearance/permission was not received must be removed from your thesis before it is submitted to HARVEST.
 In the space where the image was removed, you would then add a statement indicating that the image was removed due to copyright restrictions and include an image description and full citation where the image can be found.
 Here is an example statement: “Figure 3 has been removed due to copyright restrictions.
 It was a diagram of the apparatus used in performing the experiment, showing the changes made by the investigating team.
 Original source: Wu, G. and Thompson, J.R.
 (2008) Effect of Ketone Bodies on Dairy Cattle.
 Biochem J. 255:139-144.”
 (This example citation was retrieved from The University of British Columbia’s copyright website, CC BY-SA 4.0)

 Copyright permission would not be required for including the following types of images in your thesis:

 - An image for which you are the only copyright owner (e.g., an image that you created alone and for which you have not transferred copyright to a publisher or anyone else).